AdaptableTools/example-adaptable-angular-aggrid/README.md

 The Trades Custom Toolbar has a Button called ‘Add Trade’ which when clicked will add a trade to the dataset (done via the AdapTable api).

-The Details Custom Toolbar has custom content which is rendered dynamically when the Tab is visible.
+The Details Custom Toolbar has custom content which is rendered dynamically in an Angular-friendly when the Tab is visible.
+There is a button which is given the AdapTable Api in order to create a Column Filter on the fly.

 ### Tool Panel
 The demo has been configured to include the [AdapTable Tool Panel](https://docs.adaptabletools.com/docs/user-interface/tool-panel) available at the right hand side of the Grid